nix-community/ethereum.nix/README.md

   </a>
 </p>

-This is an experimental Nix project for integrating the most interesting / important projects in the Ethereum ecosystem as Nix packages / NixOS modules.
+The ultimate goal of `ethereum.nix` is to integrate the most exciting / prominent projects in the Ethereum ecosystem as Nix packages / NixOS modules.

-Many of the packages found on `ethereum.nix` will be added to `nixpkgs` repository once they're stable / mature enough.
-But for some others, more experimental ones, they can reside here.
+For the uninitiated, using `ethereum.nix` will give you the following benefits:

+- Access to a wide range of Ethereum applications packaged with Nix, ready to run without fuss.
+Nix guarantees you don't have to worry about version conflicts, missing dependencies or even what state your OS is in.
+- We aim that every Ethereum application stored in the repository is constructed from its source, including all input dependencies.
+This approach guarantees the code's reproducibility and trustworthiness.
+Furthermore, with Nix, expert users can tweak and adjust the build process to any degree of detail as required.
+- We develop custom NixOS modules to streamline operations with applications such as Execution and Consensus clients (including performing backups).
+Moreover, we aim to introduce further abstractions that simplify everyday tasks, such as running a development environment effortlessly without needing docker.

-This project is developed entirely in [Nix Flakes](https://nixos.wiki/wiki/Flakes) (but it offers compatiblity with legacy Nix thanks to [`flake-compat`](https://github.com/nix-community/flake-compat)).
+This project is developed entirely in [Nix Flakes](https://nixos.wiki/wiki/Flakes) (but it offers compatibility with legacy Nix thanks to [`flake-compat`](https://github.com/nix-community/flake-compat)).

 ## Documentation

-We recommend you [to have a look at our documentation](https://nix-community.github.io/ethereum.nix/) that shows how to use `ethereum.nix` effectively.
+We recommend you [look at our documentation](https://nix-community.github.io/ethereum.nix/) that shows how to use `ethereum.nix` effectively.

-Any PR improving documentation is welcomed.
+Any PR improving documentation is welcome.

 ## Development

-We are using [`devshell`](https://github.com/numtide/devshell) to have nice development environments.
-When prompted run `direnv allow` and you will then be met with the following prompt:
+We use [`devshell`](https://github.com/numtide/devshell) to have nice development environments.
+Below you can find the list of available commands:

 ```bash
 🔨 Welcome to ethereum.nix